Niko-Group/paper_writing_info/README.md

 - Papers are submitted into different tracks e.g. syntax, semantics, machine translation
 - Papers are reviewed by three reviewers (and usually a meta-reviewer)
-- Papers are rated from 1 to 5 (NAACL sometimes uses a 6-point scale).
-Typically if you get at least two 4s and a 3 you have good chances to get your paper in.
+- Papers are rated from 1 to 5.
+Typically if you get at least two 4s and a 3 or more you have good chances to get your paper in.
 - Area Chairs provide metareviews to Senior Area Chairs who made acceptance/rejection recommendations to the Programme Chairs.

 ### How can I get my paper published?